PacLII Home | Databases | WorldLII | Search | Feedback

 JUDGMENT

-(1) &nbp; &nnbsp;;&nbp; Bsp; By letter dat>1 the Public Service Commission (PSC) terminated the applicant's employment with the Ministry of Health;
+(1) By letter dated 13th March 1996 the Public Service Commission (PSC) terminated the applicant's employment with the Ministry of Health;

-(2) &nnbsp; On 28th May 1996 thb> the applicant applied for leave to issue judicial review proceedings against the PSC> dec in (ove;
+(2) On 28th May 1996 the applicant applied for leave to issue judicial review proceedings against the PSC's decision in (1) above;

-ass=MsoNormal style="text-indent: -36.0pt; margin-lgin-left: eft: 72.0p72.0pt; mat; margin-rgin-top: 1; margin-bottom: 1"> (3) & p; &nsp; Asp; After preliminarydaviidavits were filed the application for leave was heard on 14th November 19>;
+(3) After preliminary affidavits were filed the application for leave was heard on 14th November 1996;

-(4) p; &nsp; On 6th May 1997Pain J. refused the applicant to issue judicial review;
+(4) On 6th May 1997 in a lengthy comprehensive judgment Pain J. refused the applicant leave to issue judicial review;

-(6) &nsp; & p;&nbp; Osp; On 24th Or 1be7 Pain J. refused leave to appeal;
+(6) On 24th October 1997 Pain J. refused leave to appeal;

-(7) p;&nbbsp;&nsp; Osp; On 7th May 19> a s> a single judge of the Court of Appeal heard and refused a further application for leave to appeal;
+(7) On 7th May 1998 a single judge of the Court of Appeal heard and refused a further application for leave to appeal;

-(8) &nsp; & &nbn 12th Mayh May 1998<1998 the applicant sought leave of the Court of Appeal to appeal against the judgment of Pain J. at (4) above;
+(8) On 12th May 1998 the applicant sought leave of the Court of Appeal to appeal against the judgment of Pain J. at (4) above;

-(9)&nbs> &nbbsp; &nsp; On 26bh Fey uar9 thb> the Court of Appeal granted the applicant leave to appeal against the judgment of Pain >, al the l, annted pplicant leave to a to apply for judicial review;
+(9) On 26th February 1999 the Court of Appeal granted the applicant leave to appeal against the judgment of Pain J., allowed the appeal, and granted the applicant leave to apply for judicial review;

-This latter Motu> immediately gave rise to differences between counsels for the parties with State Coue Counsel claiming that the applicant was limited and confined to the grounds set out in the original application in (1) above, and applicant's counsel contending that the leave granted by the Fiji Court of Appeal was not so limited and even if it were, nevertheless the applicant was entitled with the Court's leave to add and argue further grounds.
+This latter Motion immediately gave rise to differences between counsels for the parties with State Counsel claiming that the applicant was limited and confined to the grounds set out in the original application in (1) above, and applicant's counsel contending that the leave granted by the Fiji Court of Appeal was not so limited and even if it were, nevertheless the applicant was entitled with the Court's leave to add and argue further grounds.

-"Nor can a plea based on a fe to accord natural justice by giving the (applicant) the opportunity to answer the complaints succeed, in view of the unfettered power to terminate given in Clause 8(b), or of the right of dismissal for misconduct after 'reasonable enquiries' in Cl.10 (of the applicant's employment contract)."
+"Nor can a plea based on a failure to accord natural justice by giving the (applicant) the opportunity to answer the complaints succeed, in view of the unfettered power to terminate given in Clause 8(b), or of the right of dismissal for misconduct after 'reasonable enquiries' in Cl.10 (of the applicant's employment contract)."

 The above findings of the Court of Appeal plainly disposes of a substantial number of the 'grounds' advanced by the applicant in his original and even amended motion seeking judicial review.

-'that the (applicant's) only hopsucceeding in judicial revi review proceedings is on the narrow ground that the Commission was not acting in good faith and in the public interest when it decided to exercise its discretion to invoke the termination clause in the contract ...
+'that the (applicant's) only hope of succeeding in judicial review proceedings is on the narrow ground that the Commission was not acting in good faith and in the public interest when it decided to exercise its discretion to invoke the termination clause in the contract ...
 Essentially the (applicant) relies on two matters - namely, the Commission's reliance on false allegations and reports inducing the termination of (the applicant's) employment; and breach of natural justice in not giving him the opportunity to answer them'.

 Lastly the Court of Appeal in granting leave to apply for judicial review said at p.7 of its judgment: